-Although not strictly speaking alfresco – you’re dining under a glass roof – this place feels as outdoor as can be, set in an idyllic garden centre just past Richmond.
-Few London dining rooms can match this one: a magical hothouse alive with palm trees and scented jasmine, the mismatched tables ornamented with terracotta pots of sage and lavender.
-After eating, you can potter around the plants in the nurseries outside, then walk back to Richmond across the fields.
-Reservations are essential, but can be made a month in advance.Read more
+Although not strictly speaking alfresco – you’re dining under a glass roof – this place, set in an idyllic garden centre just past Richmond, feels as outdoor as can be.
+Few London dining rooms can match its natural good looks: a magical hothouse alive with palm trees and scented jasmine, its mismatched tables ornamented with terracotta pots of herbs.
+After lunch, potter around looking at the plants in the nurseries outside, then walk back to Richmond across the fields.
+Reservations are essential, but can be made three months in advance.

 If you’ve never been to a German beer garden, Stein’s is good place to start.
 Set along a stretch of the Thames towpath, just a short walk from Richmond town centre, the large riverside garden can seat up to 300 alfresco diners at shared wooden tables, around half of which offer some shelter from the elements.
 Food is the best of Teutonic stodge, ignoring the fripperies of starters and going straight for no-nonsense mains, with generous plates of regional sausages with sauerkraut, fried potatoes or dumplings the order of the day.

 This relaxed and relaxing little Greek bistro near Notting Hill’s Gate cinema has ten tables on its sweet first-floor terrace, which is open only during the summer months, when parasols and heaters are deployed as needed.
 The menu is a celebration of Greek meze, from dips and stuffed peppers to grilled octopus and spicy sausage.
 If a heavy downpour strikes, the owners will herd outdoor diners into one of two indoor function rooms – which might put as much of a dampener on the occasion as the rain.